sassoftware/restaf-uidemos/README.md

 ## Modifiying the application<a name="modify"></a>

-You can use Hot Module Replacement(HMR) to debug any changes you make to the application with the following restriction
+You can use Hot Module Replacement(HMR) to debug any changes.

-The requirements are:
+The restrictions are:

-The "Allowed Origins" in the CORS setting has to *
+The "Allowed Origins" in the CORS setting has to be *

 Use the following command to run in development mode